nbeaver/cmd_oysters/README.rst

 It's also intended to make sharing the knowledge of how to use a shell command for a particular purpose as simple as sending a text file.

+.. _copying and pasting them from online forums into a terminal: http://thejh.net/misc/website-terminal-copy-paste

 ------------
 Design goals